Paul Kilfoil's World of Travel, Technology & Sport

 On the path towards Triacastela

 We both had the menu del dia (menu of the day) at the albergue for supper, and were pleasantly surprized at how good it was - thick vegetable soup, very tender mutton and potatoes and Santiago tart (plus loads of bread and an entire bottle of red wine).
-And that for only 8 Euros each ... we headed back to our icy room with full, content stomachs, and passed an uncomfortable night buried under layers of blankets and fighting for space in the narrow bed.
+And that for only 8 Euros each ... we headed back to our icy room with full stomachs, and passed an uncomfortable night buried under layers of blankets and fighting for space in the narrow bed.

 [Monday 11 June : Triacastela, Spain] It was struggle to get up this morning - heavy mist surrounded the albergue and Karen's phone reported a temperature of 4 degrees.
 On 11 June?
 In Spain?
 Is this a weather joke, or has global warming been reversed?